Knitter/wtactics-legacy/rules.md

 ### Promotions

-When a unit has attacked, survived and you have the corresponding promotion card in your hand, you can replace the troop with the promoted one.
+After a troop has successfully attacked or defended, and you have the corresponding promotion card in your hand, you can replace the troop with the promoted one.